Buy Bandhan Bank; target of Rs 575: ICICI Direct

 Outlook

+We believe that though the merger is short-term negative due to high dilution, it will be positive from a longer term perspective on a core business basis.
 We value the merged entity at 5.5x revised BV of Rs 104.
-Hence, we revise our target price to Rs 575 from Rs 650 earlier led by higher dilution.
-We believe that though the merger is short-term negative due to high dilution, it will be positive from a longer term perspective on a core business basis.
-One can gradually accumulate from a two to three year perspective.
-We maintain BUY recommendation on the stock.
-Robust growth, better than banking margins and low cost to income still continue to remain strong attributes of the bank.
+Hence, we maintain our target price at Rs 575 per share, maintaining our BUY recommendation on the stock.
+One can gradually accumulate from a two to three-year perspective.

 For all recommendations report, click here